vijayshreepathak/DocuFlow/docs/TECHNICAL_OVERVIEW.md

 # DocuFlow: Technical Overview

-This document explains, in human terms, how **DocuFlow** scrapes and organizes all content from [vijayshree.netlify.app](https://vijayshree.netlify.app/) (your portfolio website), and why it’s designed the way it is.
+This document explains, in human terms, how **DocuFlow** scrapes and organizes all content from [vijayshree.netlify.app](https://vijayshree.netlify.app/) (my portfolio website), and why it’s designed the way it is.
 It’s meant for engineers, product managers, and anyone curious about the architecture and design choices.

 [GitHub Repo: DocuFlow](https://github.com/vijayshreepathak/DocuFlow)